xunilrj/sandbox/sources/webassembly/wasm.001.md

 Good sense dictates that one introduces a subject as gentle as possible for ones audience.
 That is not what we are going to do here.

-All possible tutorials for webassembly somehow start using scripten and porting normal c/c++ applications to webassembly.
-I very sage approach indeed, if you have already what to port.
-But here we will str from scratch.
-How much from scratch you ask?
+All possible tutorials for WebAssembly somehow start using [emscripten](https://github.com/kripken/emscripten) and porting normal C/C++ applications to WebAssembly.
+It is a very sage approach indeed, if you have already what to port.
+But here we will try to do everything from scratch.
+How much from the scratch you ask?
 You will see from the next step.

 ## Compiling the compiler (LLVM)

-Yes, you will compile your own c/c++ compiler.
-Later will become clearer every step needed to compile your c/c++ code to webassembly.
+Yes, you will compile your own C/C++ compiler.
+Later will become clearer every step needed to compile your C/C++ code to WebAssembly.
 But for now we need to prepare our tools.

-There are various possible paths to compile LLVM and clang but here we will use the simplest possible for a Windows scenario.
+There are various possible paths to compile [LLVM](http://llvm.org/) and [clang](https://clang.llvm.org/) but here we will use the simplest possible for a Windows scenario.

 You will need: